awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

    1. Choose **Log out** in the bottom left of the portal to exit the web application\.

-   1. Choose **Sign out** in the upper right of the AWS SSO application portal to sign out of your AWS SSO account\.
+   1. Choose **Sign out** in the upper right of the AWS SSO application portal to sign out of your AWS SSO user\.

    1. Sign in to the portal as the AWS SSO user that you assigned as a project owner or project viewer\.
 For more information, see [Signing in to a portal](#monitor-tutorial-sign-in-portal)\.